 This causes problems for small business owners who don’t have the time to create 100+ pieces of fresh content for social posts each month or for small startups struggling to establish trust with their audience.

 UGC allows you to quickly create social media posts that grow your presence online, build credibility for your brand, and drive more sales.
+More often than not, you won’t need to sit around thinking up creative marketing ideas — your customer are doing it for you.
+You just need to tap into it.
 Check out this example of how Chillhouse turns customer reviews into Instagram posts:

 7. Engage your audience across a variety of platforms